-Are you encountering the similar situation as the above case shows?
-It turns out to be a common trouble that comes to a number of iPhone users.
+Are you encountering a similar situation as the above case shows?
+It turns out to be common trouble that comes to a number of iPhone users.
 Why is this happening?
 There are a few potential reasons.

 Don't Miss Out:

 - How to Recover WhatsApp Chat History on iPhone (opens new window)

 - How to Recover Deleted Data from iPhone without Backup? (opens new window)

 There are two feasible ways below.
 However, before you get down to them, you should really check out these things ahead of time.